Queensland National Party: The Joh Bjelke-Petersen years (1968–1987)

 Following further modification to the "Bjelkemander", the party went on to win an outright majority at the 1986 state election; it was to be the party's best ever election result and the only time in the whole of Australia that the Nationals have won majority government in their own right.
-Federally another Labor government had been elected in 1983 and Bjelke-Petersen turned his fire not only on Prime Minister Bob Hawke and the programme of the Hawke Government but also on the federal opposition led by John Howard and Ian Sinclair.
+Federally another Labor government had been elected in 1983 and Bjelke-Petersen turned his fire not only on Prime Minister Bob Hawke and the programme of the Hawke government but also on the federal opposition led by John Howard and Ian Sinclair.
 A "Joh for PM", later "Joh for Canberra", campaign began in 1987, but it ultimately fizzled out with Bjelke-Petersen not standing in the 1987 federal election.
 Nevertheless, the campaign succeeded in temporarily breaking up the federal Coalition.
 Due to the ensuing number of three-cornered contests, Labor won a third term, while the Nationals lost seats in Queensland.
 Amidst all this, accusations of corruption in the Queensland Police led to an inquiry being commissioned in Bjelke-Petersen's absence.
 The Fitzgerald Inquiry led to significant political damage within the party, undermining Bjelke-Petersen's authority, The party began to turn on him, with ministers going as far to openly oppose him at cabinet meetings.
-Eventually in November 1987 the Nationals deposed Bjelke-Petersen in a party-room coup, replacing him with Mike Ahern.
+By October, Belle-Petersen was forced to announce he would retire from politics the following year.
+However, a month later, the Nationals deposed Bjelke-Petersen in a party-room coup, replacing him with Mike Ahern.
+Bjelke-Petersen clung to the premiership for a few more days before bowing to the inevitable and handing power to Ahern.